faddyk2/docvault-ai/README.md

 A full-stack Knowledge Base Management System with RAG (Retrieval-Augmented Generation) capabilities, featuring document upload, intelligent chunking, vector search with FAISS, and AI-powered querying.

+## Use Case

+**For Administrators:**
+Manage your organization's knowledge base by uploading documents (PDFs, DOCX, text files), organizing them with tags, and building a searchable repository.
+Control user access and manage the document library.

+**For Users:**
+Query the knowledge base using natural language questions.
+Get AI-powered answers backed by relevant document excerpts without needing to search through files manually.

 ## Features

 - **Document Management**: Upload and manage PDF, DOCX, TXT, and HTML documents